tomvanilla37/SERPgen/README.md

 git merge main
 ```

 now you can switch to master branch again.
-(It seems out main branch name is not master!!!)
+(It seems our main branch name is not master!!!)
 ```bash
 git checkout main
 ```